 “Praise the Lord!
 For it is good to sing praises to our God:

 For it pleasant, and praise is beautiful.”
 Psalm 147:1

 Parents, you are responsible to apply God’s Word to your children’s lives.
+Here is some help.

 THINK ABOUT IT!